Blendify/blender-manual/trunk/blender_docs/manual/render/eevee/volumetrics.rst

 Volumetrics
 ***********

-Eevee simulate volumetric scattering by evaluating all volume objects inside a the view frustum.
+Eevee simulate volumetric scattering by evaluating all volume objects inside the view frustum.

 For this it uses several 3D texture which have a high video memory usage.
-The textures dimensions can be tweaked using the *Tile Size* and *Samples* parameters.
+The texture dimensions can be tweaked using the *Tile Size* and *Samples* parameters.

 Object volumes have some limitations (link).